 In today’s digital world, a frightening amount of personal information—banking information, contact lists, our IP address, documents, and social media feeds—is available online.
 Have we, as consumers, ever wondered how this data is collected, stored, and used?
 This is why in May 2018, a European privacy regulation called GDPR became mandatory for all businesses dealing with European citizens.

-As a machine learning services and data entry services provider and a GDPR compliant firm, iTech briefly explains all you need to know about GDPR.
+As an automated data entry services provider and a GDPR compliant firm, iTech briefly explains all you need to know about GDPR.

 Are all companies GDPR compliant yet?